carpentries-incubator/pangenomics/_episodes/03-pangolin.md

 ~~~
 {: .output}

-The pangenome.h5 file will be used to save all the results of the subsequent analysis
+The pangenome.h5 file will be used as input and output for all subsequent analysis

 Step 4
 ===============================================